ou-group-utd/optical-clear-img-processing/README.md

 1. Download sample image and store image in the same location as code.
 2. Install required dependencies if not already installed: pip install opencv-python numpy matplotlib PyWavelets

+Reference: Transient optical clearing using absorbing molecules for ex-vivo and in-vivo imaging.
+Jove (2025)